causality-software-engineering/cause-workshop-2025/docs/index.md

 # Workshop Program

+# Keynote: Prof. Denys Poshyvanyk
-# KeyNote: Towards an Interpretable Science of Deep Learning for Software Engineering: A Causal Inference View
+### Towards an Interpretable Science of Deep Learning for Software Engineering: A Causal Inference View
 ## Abstract
 Neural Code Models (NCMs) are rapidly progressing from research prototypes to commercial developer tools.
 As such, understanding the